MarcusE1W/absolute-beginner/content/post/man-markdown.md

 ## Installation of pandoc

 As pandoc is often not installed as a standard tool you first have to install it on your system.

-### Installation for Archlinux
+Pandoc should be available from the package manager of your system.

+For Archlinux type:
 ```
-pacman -S pandoc
+sudo pacman -S pandoc
 ```
-Note: The above command installs quite a lot of dependencies.
+Note: The above command installs quite a lot of dependencies on Archlinux.
 This is because it uses many shared files from Haskell (the programming language pandoc is build with).
-If you don't have use for haskell otherwise there is a pandoc version on the AUR called XXXXXXX that does not have these dependencies.
+If you don't have use for Haskell otherwise there is a pandoc version in the AUR called `pandoc-bin` that does not have these dependencies.
+You can install that package instead.

 ## Create a man page with pandoc